emqx/emqx-docs/en_US/configuration/listener.md

 where:

-- `listeners.wss.default` is to enable the listener.
+- `listeners.wss.default` is to enable the listener, and `default` is the name of the listener, you can change it to your own listener name.
   - `bind` is the IP address and port of the listener, here it will listen to all incoming traffic from any IP address on port `8083`.
   - `max_connection` is the maximum number of concurrent connections allowed by the listener, default value: `infinity`.
   - `websocket.mqtt_path` is to set the path to the WebSocket’s MQTT protocol, which is `/mqtt` by default.